timongty/tezcrowd/readme.md

 Users can connect their wallets and support the sample project by pledging Tezos - a testnet wallet is used behind the scenes for development purposes (no matter which wallet has been connected).

-Supporters of the project are also shown with their corresponding amount pledged by reading the smart contract's storage map (funders).
+Supporters of the project are also shown with their corresponding total amount pledged (by reading the smart contract's storage map [funders]).

-Once the amount has been successfully pledged, the crowdfunding project will be automatically updated with the new progress.
+Once an amount has been successfully pledged with the transaction recorded on the blockchain, the crowdfunding project will be automatically updated with the new progress.

 **<h4>User Experience</h4>**